microsoft/TypeScript-Website/packages/create-typescript-playground-plugin/template/CONTRIBUTING.md

 ### Post-Deploy

 Once this is deployed, you can test it on the TypeScript playground by passing in the name of your plugin on npm to the custom plugin box.
-This is effectively your staging environment.

 Once you're happy and it's polished, you can apply to have it in the default plugin list.